yokawasa/azure-container-labs/labs/webapp-todo-java-app.md

 open http://localhost:8080
 ```

-### (Optional) Build container image and run locally using docker
+### [Alternative] Build container image and run locally using docker

-Suppose that you've already build the package using mvn, build a container image for the project and run locally using docker.
+As an alternative way for running the app locally, you can run it as a container app with docker.
+Suppose you've already build the package using mvn, build a container image for the project and run locally using docker like this:

 Here is an example docker command:
 ```bash